 A Stock Grant may be made by the Compensation Committee to key employees and directors under the 2008 Plan.
 The terms and conditions for a Stock Grant made will be set forth in the related stock grant certificate and will be determined by the Compensation Committee acting in its sole discretion.
-The Compensation Committee may make the issuance of Common Stock under a Stock Grant subject to the satisfaction of one or more employment, performance, purchase or other conditions and may make the forfeiture of Common Stock under a grant subject to similar conditions.
+The Compensation Committee may make the issuance of Common Stock under a Stock Grant subject to the satisfaction of one or more employment, performance, purchase or other conditions and may make the forfeiture of Common Stock issued pursuant to such a grant subject to similar conditions.
 The Compensation Committee may, at the time a Stock Grant is made, prescribe corporate, divisional, and/or individual Performance Goals to all or any portion of the shares subject to the Stock Grant.
 Performance Goals may be based on achieving a certain level of total revenue, earnings, earnings per share or return on equity of the Company and its subsidiaries and affiliates, or on the extent of changes in such criteria.
 Upon the satisfaction of any applicable forfeiture conditions and Performance Goals, the shares underlying the Stock Grant will be transferred to the key employee or director.
-Stock Grants subject solely to continued service with the Company or a subsidiary will not become vested less than (a) three years from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but perm
+Stock Grants subject solely to continued service with the Company or a subsidiary will not become vested less than (a) three years from the date of grant (but permitting pro rata vesting over that period) for grants to key employees and (b) one year from the date of grant (but permitting pro rata vesting over that period) for grants not in excess of 10% of the initial number of shares available for Stock Grants under the 2008 Plan.
+Stock Grants ubject to the achievement of performance conditions will not become vestel less than one year from the date of grant.
+Cash dividends paid on the Common Stock will be distributed to the holder of a Stock Grant, and any stock divideds on the Common Stock will be subject to the same forfeiture conditions as the shares subject to the Stock Grant.